412-Sea-Island-South/Quantum-Operations/index.md

 A quantum gate, by the way, is just a basic circuit (i.e electrical pulses)operating on a small number of qubits.
 They are the building blocks of quantum circuits, and can be put together like LEGOs.
 There are different types of quantum gates, such as Clifford gates, and diagonal gates.
-You can read more about Quantum Operations in [my article](https://www.medium.com/swlh/introduction-to-quantum-operations-e797fae3fab).
+You can read more about Quantum Operations in [this article](https://www.medium.com/swlh/introduction-to-quantum-operations-e797fae3fab).

 ## Applying Quantum Operations
 ### Creating a Superposition